 Tree Collections The Town is pleased to announce their participation in the Tree Collections tool created by the Colorado Tree Coalition (CTC).
 The CTC launched its Tree Collections program to create a unique platform that links users to a network of diverse tree collections throughout the state, while also delivering consistent and comprehensive individual tree species information.
 Tree Collections is an educational tool for all seasons that can be utilized by students, curious visitors, nature lovers, and tree people alike.

-Crescent Park and Arapahoe Ridge Park are currently within the Tree Collections’ database with more locations throughout Erie to be added in the near future.
+Arapahoe Ridge Park, Crescent Park, Erie Community Park, and Longs Peak Park are currently within the Tree Collections’ database with more locations throughout Erie to be added in the near future.
 Visit treecollections.com to find a collection near you.

 Did you know...The Town of Erie recently updated its Municipal Code, Chapter 3: Trees and Shrubs.
 This chapter addresses the maintenance of trees and shrubs to improve safety, visibility, and access throughout the Town.